BalaM314/Untitled-Electron-Game/future-things.md

 fix multiblocks breaking the resource acceptors(beta)

-make extractors keep their items on save
+make buildings with recipes keep their items on save